fcosrno/gulp-seed/README.md

     npm install

-Add your configuration to `config.json`
+Add your configuration to `config.json`, then comment out or delete the lines of tasks you don't need to run in `gulpfile.js` and `gulp/tasks/watch.js`

 # Modules